interstitialRedirectModalTitle

 Salt Cedar and Russian Olive Invasive salt cedar and Russian olive in front of a native cottonwood tree. © Erika Nortemann/TNC

-A few years ago, TNC formed the Rattlesnake Creek Working Group which brought together farmers, local leaders, state agencies, federal partners and more to find solutions that work for everyone.
+A few years ago, TNC brought together farmers, local leaders, state agencies, federal partners and more to find solutions that work for everyone.
 One of the first, high-impact actions they identified was eliminating these invasive trees.
 TNC quickly joined partners like the Kansas Forest Service and Ducks Unlimited on a series of federal grants to help landowners cut down trees around Rattlesnake Creek and the nearby Upper Arkansas and Cimarron river watersheds.
 So far, 30 miles of Rattlesnake Creek has been improved by removing invasive trees.

 "Rebalancing water use in the Rattlesnake Creek watershed isn’t an easy task," cautions Mehl.
 "It's going to take effort from a lot of people and organizations, but The Nature Conservancy and I are committed to this work.
 We have to keep bringing people together to find the solutions that work for both nature and people."